-Payment by check or money order is also available.
+Note: Payment by check or money order is also available.
 There’s mostly no involvement of cash.
 The payment envelope also comes with an address that can be used to address the payment.
 Any payment is sent to the MVC as they are returned.
-All surcharge payments are made through NJSVS.
+All NJsurcharge payments are made through NJSVS.

 - There have been multiple advancements that have helped people to overcome the long queues of payment.
-Pay effortlessly with debit or credit card or e-check.
+For example, pay effortlessly with a debit or credit card or e-check.
 All these online methods of payment are available at www.njsurcharge.com.

 - Pay via a debit or credit card with the help of your telephone.
 Debit/credit card via telephone: Call toll-free (844) 424-6829.

 - You can also opt for cash payment.
 All you need to do is visit a Western Union location in New Jersey or anywhere nationwide.

 - You can also refer to a cheque or money order payable to NJSVS.

 Guide: Pay NJ Traffic Tickets at NJMCDirect.com Portal.

 Mostly, payment in a full phase is encouraged.
 If, due to certain circumstances, you are unable to do so, that is, make the payment in a single stroke, then you can go ahead to request an installment payment plan.

 If there are any judgments for unpaid surcharges, those judgments about your credit then remain outstanding until the debt is paid fully.